alvarvelazquezdeleonlavarrios/Minecraft-Infernal-Mobs-Data-Pack-Edition/src/Skills.md

 ### Rust

-Additional damage amount on player's weapon when mob is attacked and its armour when attacks the player.
+Additional damage amount on player's weapon when mob is attacked and its armor when attacks the player.

 > [!NOTE]
-> Due technical limitations of older versions of the game, this skill is only available since **Minecraft: Java Edition v.1.17 (Caves & Cliffs: Part I Update)** and later.
+> Due to technical limitations of older versions of the game, this skill is only available since **Minecraft: Java Edition v.1.17 (Caves & Cliffs: Part I Update)** and later.

 ![Skill-Rust](/src/img/skills/rust.gif)